Dhyey204/NCFET-InMemory-Computing-Macro/README.md

 Comparison of standard zero-weight states vs. the artificially elevated $V_{th}$ anchor state, proving a flat 0.0V noise floor under maximum input activation.

-(Note: Upload your leakage mitigation plot to the images folder and link it here!)
 [Leakage Mitigation](https://github.com/Dhyey204/NCFET-InMemory-Computing-Macro/blob/main/images/Screenshot%202026-07-04%20002947.png)

 How to Run the Simulations